 Have they given any indication to the Taoiseach as to their approach in the coming two weeks in response to yesterday's votes in the British House of Commons?

 The questions have gone way over time.
 Would five minutes be adequate for the Taoiseach to respond?

 I agree with the Deputies that Cabinet committees serve a purpose, but my preference is to use the Cabinet itself as much as possible to discuss matters of major importance.
-Meetings are longer and more frequent than they would have been in the past.
+Meetings are longer and more frequent than they were in the past.
 We regularly have two meetings in a week, which allows us to be focused and not to have to come out tired and looking grey, which I can assure Deputy Burton will never happen.

 It will not happen with your sound-bite Cabinet.

 Cabinet briefings are done by me, or the Tánaiste, or in some cases depending on the issue by other Ministers or the Secretary General to the Government.
 However, there are other briefings.
 Ministers will regularly receive briefings from officials in the EU section in my Department.
 Sometimes we will do that in the Sycamore Room, but it is exactly that - a briefing.
 It is not a meeting of a Cabinet sub-committee which requires a senior officials group before it, agendas and lots of other things.
 Briefings are much more straightforward than a Cabinet sub-committee.